revbayes/revbayes/help/md/fnCodonMG94K.md

 In this model the rate Q(i,j) from i -> j is proportional to the frequency of nucleotide in codon j that changed.
 This differs from the Goldman-Yang (1994) model, where Q(i,j) is proportional to the frequency of the entire codon j.

+This version is an extension of the fnCodonMG94 model to add a transition/transversion rate ratio.
+This makes it more comparable to the Goldman-Yang (1994) model.

 Unlike the Goldman-Yang (1994) model, the Muse-Gaut (1994) model does not allow all the codon frequencies to vary independently.